-However, dividends paid to holding companies resident in a Country which is a member of the European Economic Area and is included in the white list are subject to a reduced withholding tax rate of 1.2% as indicated above.

-Moreover, Switzerland has executed a special agreement with the European Union for the reduction of the withholding tax applicable on dividend distributions to Swiss-resident holding companies.
+However, dividends paid to holding companies resident in a Country which is a member of the European Economic Area and included in the white list are subject to a reduced withholding tax rate of 1.375% (1.2% starting from 2017) as indicated above.
+Moreover, Switzerland has executed a special agreement with the European Union for the reduction of the withholding tax applicable on dividend distributions to Swissresident holding companies.